Crafter1338/Roblox-Countdown/README.md

 ___

 ### Countdown:Continue() ⇾ *`void`*
-Continues a suspended countdown object where it was left off previously
+Continues a paused countdown object where it left previously

 #### Code Example